mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

 .. activecode:: ch02_6
     :nocanvas:

-    message = """This message will
+    message = 'This message

     span several
-    lines."""
+    lines.'

     print(message)

-    print("""This message will span
-    several lines
-    of the text.""")
+    # run this and you will get an error then change the
+    # quotes (') to triple quotes (''') and run again

 Python doesn't care whether you use single or double quotes or the three-of-a-kind quotes to surround your strings.
 Once it has parsed the text of